multifactor/MFKDF/README.md

 derive.key.toString('hex') // -> 01d0c7236adf2516
 ```

-See {@link derive.factors.stack} for more details.
+See [derive.factors.stack](https://mfkdf.com/docs/derive.factors.html#.stack) for more details.

 # Policy-based Key Derivation
 ## Setup Policy-based Key
 Policy-based key derivation combines [key stacking](#key-stacking) and [threshold key derivation](#threshold-based-key-derivation) behind the scenes to allow keys to be setup and derived using arbitrarily-complex policies combining a number of factors.
-Consider the following policy which requires (password1 OR password2) AND (password3 OR password4) using {@link policy.setup}:
+Consider the following policy which requires (password1 OR password2) AND (password3 OR password4) using [policy.setup](https://mfkdf.com/docs/policy.html#.setup):

 ```
 // Setup policy-based multi-factor derived key